shriprem/Goto-Line-Col-NPP-Plugin/README.md

 # GotoLineCol Notepad++ Plugin
 A plugin for navigating to a specified line and column position in a file.
-It is handy for manually inspecting data in fixed-width format data files.
+It is handy for manually inspecting content in fixed-width format data files.

 The plugin has the following customizable Preference settings (default values within parantheses):